zelima/money-flow/docs/automated-release.md

 For each release, the system:
 1. Creates a GitHub release with the new version tag
 2. Generates release notes from PR information
-3. Updates version files in the repository
+3. Logs version information for tracking
-4. Commits and pushes version updates
+4. **No repository updates** - versions are managed through git tags only

 ## Usage Examples